codepoke-kk/qwertigraphy/FixQwertigraph.md

 #### I really need this thing on my phone
 I've started the process of making this happen, but it will be a long while.
 I'm updating the dictionary.
 There would be no way to make a personalized dictionary, and I'm pretty sure that's a desirable feature for all users.

+Right now, the best hope is that TextExpander will enable the property "Keep Delimiter" on their iPhone application.
+If they do, I will be able to export the Qwertigraph dictionaries into Text Expander form, and it will all work.

 #### Other Shorthands
 There are other versions of Gregg and other Shorthands.
 I see no impediment to other dictionaries, but I'm not going to do them.
 My tiny brain is stretching to relearn Anniversary Gregg.
 If you do some other Shorthand and wish to port it into Qwertigraph, you have my blessing.
 You understand the mission.
-I wish you luck and speed.
+I'll be glad to help you get started with the conversion.